-In the last two Entrust in-depth articles we focused on what lay ahead for trustees, employers and pension advisers during the remaining months of 2022.
+In the last two Entrust articles we focused on what lay ahead for trustees, employers and pension advisers during the remaining months of 2022.
 In this edition, we look backwards and provide a recap of the key developments since the beginning of July.

 The high court has interpreted a rule in the CMG UK Pension Scheme which provided that benefits or instalments of benefits not claimed within 6 years of their date of payment “shall be retained by the Trustees for the purposes of the Scheme” as being a forfeiture provision which extinguished any benefit or benefit instalment not claimed by the member within 6 years of the payment date irrespective of whether the member had knowledge of the claim.
 The court also confirmed its agreement with Arnold J in the Burgess v BIC UK Ltd case that the Pensions Ombudsman office is not a competent court for the purposes of enforcing equitable recoupment where a member disputes the amount of an overpayment.